Monson, Maine: Education

+Girls basketball uniform, donated to the Monson Historical Society.

 Monson had a primary and secondary school known as Monson Academy.
 Although the school had begun classes in 1847, a longer-lasting building did not succeed (due to fires) until 1861.
 The school remained in session till 1968 when the buildings were remodeled and 7th through 12th grades began to be bussed to Dover-Foxcroft.
 Graduates from Foxcroft Academy are essentially graduates from Monson Academy, however no degree or ceremony is given for these graduates.
 There is also a small but remaining Monson Academy Alumni that consists mostly of people born between 1920 and 1950.
 The Academy also had won state basketball tournaments in the 1950s and 1960s and many of the trophies and other memorabilia from the school are held within the Monson Museum, and can be viewed.
 The school team was known as the Slaters and their colors were orange and black.
 A plaque near the original site of Monson Academy is also located near the entrance to the Monson Community Center.

 Monson Elementary began operations in the 1980s and an extension was created in the 1990s that added room for a new library and school rooms.
 By 2009, the student population was lower than before.
 Due to a ruling by the MSAD 68 Board of Directors, a referendum was set up on May 12, 2009 on whether the school should stay open.
 Residents of the town decided to close Monson Elementary after the 2008–2009 school year.
 Currently, all publicly educated students that reside in Monson are educated through MSAD 68.
 Pre-school, elementary and middle school students attend school at SeDoMoCha and high school students at Foxcroft Academy.
 There had been an effort to reorganize the school's partnerships with either Union 60 in Greenville or MSAD 4 in Guilford.
 The former school briefly became a community center, and in 2017 was purchased by the Libra Foundation with the vision that it become an artists' space.
 The gymnasium remains town property and is used for craft fairs, an annual American Legion yard sale and other private/public events.
 The band stand on the property is still occasionally used, while the outdoor tennis and basketball courts have fallen into disrepair.